Who is included in this survey?

 How will the results be used?

 The results of the survey will be used for academic research, intended for publication in peer-reviewed academic journals.
-One study using the results from the 2012 AMOS will be published soon in one of the top journals in Political Science.
-You can access it here.
-This particular research paper examined what factors affect local policymakers’ interest in learning about the policy experiences from other municipalities.
+Three studies using the results from the 2012 AMOS have been published so far, two in one of the top journals in the discipline.
+You can find links to these studies here.
+For example, one of these research articles used data from the AMOS to examine what factors affect local policymakers’ interest in learning about the policy experiences from other municipalities.
 Other projects from the 2012 and 2014 AMOS are still in the publication process.
-However, you can see some of the results from the 2012 and 2014 survey here and here.
+You can see some of the initial results from previous surveys here.